 The day of the week practices of the Thai people hold great meaning for them.

 One of the most interesting Thai observances is wearing the correct color for each day of the week.
-This means either a piece of clothing or or some sort of spiritual talisman.
+This means choosing either a piece of clothing or or some sort of spiritual talisman.
 The practice comes from Thai Astrology which views each day of the week as ruled by a different planet.
 These daily rulers are thought to intensify the activities that take place on each of these seven days.
 The Thai people also believe that everyone born on the same day of the week share similar personal qualities.
-Everyone comes under the influence of their day of birth thewada, or planetary angel.
+Each person comes under under the influence of his or her thevada, or planetary angel.

 Segaller was informed by his wife that the rural people no longer hold to this custom.
 It is the khon sung or “higher ups” who understand the day of the week tradition and follow it.
 Members of royalty and military forces have always utilized astrology.
 They had to be proficient in casting charts to determine the best times for launching battles and scheduling ceremonies.
 Laddawan related an old story about the armies wearing the correct color of each day presumably to gain the upper hand.
 Today the color of the current king’s birthday, yellow, is worn by everyone on Father’s Day and every Monday.
 She added that It is mainly the city folk and tourists who take part in this custom, and from all appearances, they do so enthusiastically.